EthereumAIFoundation/explorer/web3j-app/docs/source/transactions.rst

 Transaction and RawTransaction objects are used interchangeably in all of the subsequent examples.

-.. _transfer-of-ether:
+.. _transfer-of-etherai:

-Transfer of Ether from one party to another
+Transfer of EtherAI from one party to another
 -------------------------------------------

-The sending of Ether between two parties requires a minimal number of details of the transaction
+The sending of EtherAI between two parties requires a minimal number of details of the transaction
 object:

 *to*
   the destination wallet address

 *value*
-  the amount of Ether you wish to send to the destination address
+  the amount of EtherAI you wish to send to the destination address

 ::

-   BigInteger value = Convert.toWei("1.0", Convert.Unit.ETHER).toBigInteger();
+   BigInteger value = Convert.toWei("1.0", Convert.Unit.ETHERAI).toBigInteger();
-   RawTransaction rawTransaction  = RawTransaction.createEtherTransaction(
+   RawTransaction rawTransaction  = RawTransaction.createEtherAITransaction(
                 <nonce>, <gas price>, <gas limit>, <toAddress>, value);
    // send...

 However, it is recommended that you use the
 `Transfer class <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/tx/Transfer.java>`_
-for sending Ether, which takes care of the nonce management and polling for a response for you::
+for sending EtherAI, which takes care of the nonce management and polling for a response for you::

    Web3j web3 = Web3j.build(new HttpService());  // defaults to http://localhost:8545/
    Credentials credentials = WalletUtils.loadCredentials("password", "/path/to/walletfile");
    TransactionReceipt transactionReceipt = Transfer.sendFunds(
            web3, credentials, "0x<address>|<ensName>",
-           BigDecimal.valueOf(1.0), Convert.Unit.ETHER).send();
+           BigDecimal.valueOf(1.0), Convert.Unit.ETHERAI).send();

 Recommended approach for working with smart contracts